Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__. Mixed Web Server (PHP, HTML, NodeJS, Python)/_PRIMER Pt 2 - How Mixed Server (PHP, HTML, NodeJS, Python).md

 This tutorial also assumes you have root access on VPS or dedicated server and you already installed the nodejs or the python interpreter on your server.

+Note this is required reading before following the instructions for your particular type of app that you're installing into your apache/nginx webhost.
+The general "how" is described here.
+Types of apps include: NodeJS Express; NodeJS Express with CRA React; Python Flask with HTML, etc.

 ---

 Now there are problems with pathing you have to solve to make sure your website app still works